okfn/opendefinition/licenses/inreview/Calgary.md

-Calgary - Open Data Catalogue Terms of Use
+City of Calgary - Open Data Catalogue Terms of Use
 ====

 Acceptance of Terms